themanyone/crap/README.md

 are preprocessor statements like `#define`, `//comment`s, and lines that end with any of the characters ` <>;,."=*/&|^!`.
 Ending lines with one of those characters or a c99 `//comment` permits long statements to be broken up across multiple lines, without receiving unwanted semicolons.
+Trouble is, you'll have to manually add a semicolon when lines end with a `quote`.

 **Return.** Again, `crap` adds a final `return 0` only when `main` is used.
 In other words, please supply functions with `return` values.